 Causes for a Facelift Revision Procedure

 The most common overall cause for a revision facelift procedure is that the face has begun sagging.
-Most well performed facelift procedures will last about 10 years.
+Most well-performed facelift procedures will last about ten years.
 Patients may wish to undergo the procedure again at that time.

-The most common cause for an unsatisfactory initial facelift procedure is the use of older, more traditional facelift techniques.
-Many of these older techniques involve pulling the top layer of skin and underlying tissue back toward the ears before reattaching and then removing excess skin.
+The most common cause for an unsatisfactory initial facelift procedure is older, more traditional facelift techniques.
+Many of these older techniques involve pulling the top layer of skin and underlying tissue back toward the ears before reattaching and removing excess skin.
 The problem with this technique is that it places a great deal of pressure on the incisions.
 Over time, this may give the face an overly taught, pulled look around the cheeks and forehead.
-Furthermore, if only a small amount of excess skin was removed, it can make the face start to sag prematurely.
-If only the lower part of the face is lifted, it may present a startling contrast between younger looking cheeks, jawline, and neckline, and a wrinkled, droopy appearance to the eyes and forehead, which can be corrected with browlift or eyelid surgery.
+Furthermore, if only a small amount of excess skin was removed, it can make a face start to sag prematurely.
+Suppose only the lower part of the face is lifted.
+In that case, it may present a startling contrast between younger-looking cheeks, jawline, and neckline, and a wrinkled, droopy appearance to the eyes and forehead, which can be corrected with a brow lift or eyelid surgery.

 Techniques for a Facelift Revision Procedure

-Although a facelift surgical procedure carries risks, most patients are ultimately happy with their initial outcome from surgery.
-For those patients who are not satisfied, Dr. Marin can provide solutions that will give them the initial appearance that they wanted.
+Although a facelift surgical procedure carries risks, most patients are ultimately happy with their surgery’s initial outcome.
+For those not satisfied, Dr. Marin can provide solutions that will give them the initial appearance that they wanted.

 To schedule a facelift revision consultation, contact Marin Aesthetics today.